Free 1-hour virtual workshop:

 We have been conducting immigration evaluations since 2013 and have worked closely with attorneys to provide thorough, trauma-informed, and legally relevant reports, as well as expert testimony when needed.
 Our work is grounded in clinical expertise, ethical practice, and evidence-based approaches, with careful documentation and a clear understanding of the psychologist’s role within these cases.

-I created this training to give you a clear understanding of this work and your role in it, and to help you determine whether this is an area of practice you may want to pursue, particularly given the significant need for qualified professionals in this field.
+We created this training to give you a clear understanding of this work and your role in it, and to help you determine whether this is an area of practice you may want to pursue, particularly given the significant need for qualified professionals in this field.

 More About Me